chenyk1990/dasmrrcoh/README.md

 12. The label fonts are different across different Matlab versions and platforms (Linux, Max).
 The figures presented in the paper are from Mac-Pro Matlab 2022b.

+13. The zip format of "https://github.com/chenyk1990/dasmrrcoh-dataonly" (containing all benchmark data) up to  02/04/2025 can be downloaded from https://utexas.box.com/s/4fq27rpcricwd2k97rpo976zoln8k2x5 .
 -----------
 ## Gallery
 The gallery figures of the DASmrrcoh package can be found at